bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 `A fun rule of thumb is that, in many cases, discrete data can be preceded by “the number of.”`

+Discrete data can also be qualitative.
+Your nationality is a discrete value.
+The national census is entirely composed of discrete data, both qualitative (nationality, ethnicity, et al) and quantitative (number of children living in the home, et al).

 ### Examples of discrete data
 * The number of customers who bought different items
 * The number of computers in each department